clayauld/satcom-forecast/README.md

 #### Forecast Fetching Issues

-If NOAA forecasts are not being fetched:
+If NWS forecasts are not being fetched:

 1. Verify the GPS coordinates are in the correct format (decimal degrees)
 2. Check your internet connection
-3. Enable debug logging to see NOAA API request details
+3. Enable debug logging to see NWS API request details
-4. Verify the coordinates are within the United States (NOAA coverage area)
+4. Verify the coordinates are within the United States (NWS coverage area)

 ### Getting Help